 This program is successful when there is frequent and open communication among program staff, the home school, students and parents.
-At the intake meeting, program staff will develop a communication plan with you and your child (e.g. people, numbers, frequency, and method of contact).
+At the intake meeting, program staff will develop a communication plan with you and your child (e.g. who to contact, frequency, and method of contact).